argoproj/argo-events/docs/sensors/triggers/k8s-object-trigger.md

         kubectl -n argo-events port-forward <name-of-event-source-pod> 12000:12000

-1. Use either Curl or Postman to send a post request to the `http://localhost:12000/example`
+1. Use either Curl or Postman to send a post request to the `http://localhost:12000/example`.

         curl -d '{"message":"ok"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example

-1. Inspect the logs of the pod, you will something similar as below,
+1. Inspect the logs of the pod, you will something similar as below.

         _________________________________________
         / {"context":{"type":"webhook","specVersi \